 The approximately 2.7 billion year old Revell batholith is located in the western part of the Wabigoon Subprovince of the Archean Superior Province.
-The batholith is roughly elliptical in shape trending northwest, is approximately 40 km in length, 15 km in width, and covers an area of approximately 455 km2.
+The batholith is roughly elliptical in shape trending northwest, is approximately 40 km in length, 15 km in width, and covers an area of approximately 455 km.
 Based on geophysical modelling, the batholith is approximately 2 km to 3 km thick through the center of the northern portion (SGL, 2015).
 The batholith is surrounded by supracrustal rocks of the Raleigh Lake (to the north and east) and Bending Lake (to the southwest) greenstone belts (Figure 2).

-Borehole IG_BH01 is within an investigation area of approximately 19 km2 in size situated in the northern portion of the Revell batholith.
-Bedrock exposure in this area is very good due to minimal overburden, few water bodies, and relatively recent logging activities.
+Borehole IG\BH03 is located within an investigation area of approximately 19 km in size, situated in the northern portion of the Revell batholith.
+Bedrock exposure in the area is generally very good due to minimal overburden, few water bodies, and relatively recent logging activities.
 Ground elevations generally range from 400 to 450 m above sea level.
-The ground surface broadly slopes towards the northwest as indicated by the flow direction of the main rivers in the area (Revell and Mennin rivers).
-Local water courses within the investigation area tend to flow to the southwest towards Mennin Lake (Figure 1).
+The ground surface broadly slopes towards the northwest as indicated by the flow direction of the main rivers in the area.
+Local water courses tend to flow to the southwest towards Mennin Lake (Figure 1).

 Four main rock units are identified in the supracrustal rock group: mafic metavolcanic rocks, intermediate to felsic metavolcanic rocks, metasedimentary rocks, and mafic intrusive rocks (Figure 2).
-Sedimentation within the supracrustal rock assemblage was largely synvolcanic, although sediment deposition in the Bending Lake area may have continued past the volcanic period (Stone, 2009; Stone, 2010a; Stone, 2010b).
+Sedimentation within the supracrustal rock assemblage was largely synvolcanic, although sediment deposition in the Bending Lake area may have continued past the volcanic period (Stone 2009; Stone 2010a; Stone 2010b).
 All supracrustal rocks are affected, to varying degrees, by penetrative brittle-ductile to ductile deformation under greenschist- to amphibolite-facies metamorphic conditions (Blackburn and Hinz, 1996; Stone et al., 1998).
 In some locations, primary features, such as pillow basalt or bedding in sedimentary rocks are preserved, in other locations, primary relationships are completely masked by penetrative deformation.
-Uranium-lead (U-Pb) geochronological analysis of the supracrustal rocks produced ages that range between 2734.6 +/-1.1 Ma and 2725 +/-5 Ma (Stone et al., 2010).
+Uranium-lead (U-Pb) geochronological analysis of the supracrustal rocks produced ages that range between 2734.6 +/-1.1 Ma and 2725 +/-5 Ma (Stone et al. 2010).